mypalmike/csplitb/README.md

 csplitb
 =======

-Python tool like unix csplit but which splits binary files based on hexadecimal boundaries.
+Python tool like unix csplit but which splits binary files based on content boundaries rather than index boundaries.

 This is particularly useful for salvaging jpegs from a corrupted disk image.